Richard de Mille

 Richard de Mille (February 12, 1922 – April 8, 2009) was an American author.
+He was the son of screenwriters Lorna Moon and William C. deMille and the adopted son of director Cecil B. DeMille.
+He was briefly a member of the Scientology movement during the early 1950s and spent much of his career as an academic psychologist.
+He is noted for his 1976 book Castaneda's Journey, an exposé on the spiritual writer Carlos Castaneda, as well as a 1998 biography of his mother, My Secret Mother: Lorna Moon.

 Early life and education

 He was born in Monrovia, California, to William C. deMille and the author and screenwriter Lorna Moon, when William C. was still married to his first wife, Anna George de Mille.
 His uncle, Cecil B. DeMille, adopted and raised Richard, not telling him of his true parentage until the death of William DeMille when Richard was 33 years old.

 He first enrolled at Columbia University with the class of 1944, later transferring to the University of California, Los Angeles before graduating.